What to Know About Ectopic Pregnancy

 In some cases, medication may be used to stop the growth of pregnancy tissue.
 This treatment option may be appropriate if the tube is not ruptured and the pregnancy has not progressed very far.

-After treatment for an ectopic pregnancy, you will usually have to have additional blood tests to make sure that the entire tubal pregnancy was removed.
+After medical treatment for an ectopic pregnancy, you will usually have to have additional blood tests to make sure that the entire tubal pregnancy was removed.
 The blood tests detect the hCG level, the hormone that is produced during pregnancy.

 Getting Pregnant After an Ectopic Pregnancy

 Most women who have an ectopic pregnancy have normal pregnancies and births in the future, even if a fallopian tube was removed.
 As long as you have one normally working fallopian tube, you can get pregnant.
 If the ectopic pregnancy was caused by a treatable illness, such as a sexually transmitted disease, getting treated for it can improve your chances of a successful pregnancy.
+The infection is not what caused the ectopic – it is the scarring that occurs due to the infection.
+Treatment of the infection does not get rid of the damage already done.

 Talk with your doctor about how long to wait after an ectopic pregnancy before trying to conceive again.
 Some doctors suggest waiting 3 to 6 months.